PredictiveMovement/predictivemovement/infra/README.md

   - Is currently only inside `k8s/overlays/dependencies-prod` and deployed only to `prod` but used from localhost, dev, prod

   > NOTE: OSRM should probably be moved to its own namespace FIXME

+  #### Ghost website

+  - This assumes that the DNS configuration is setup so that `predictivemovement.se` points to the cluster you use

+  - Edit the secrets `k8s/ghost-website/ghost-secret.yaml` and `k8s/ghost-website/mariadb-password-secret.yaml` and replace the template values (instructions are in the yaml files when you open them)

+  - After editing the secrets, you can apply all k8s configuration files (secrets and deployments for ghost and mariadb) running:

+    ```bash
+    kubectl apply -f k8s/ghost-website
+    ```

+  - After the pods are running you have to add the ghost and mariadb content for the website.

+    Backup of data is available in [Google Drive - search for Predictive Movement Data folder](https://drive.google.com/drive/u/0/folders/1qIcIHCfp91TuBNyV7kja_VyqZekeoml_)

+    - First download the backups and you are going to copy them into the pods.
+Since both deployments use volumes, this restore only has to be done once.

+    - Retrieve the specific pod name for ghost or mariadb

+      ```bash
+      kubectl get pods -n predictivemovement-se
+      ```

+    - Using [kubectl cp](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#cp) copy the backup contents to each pod (you've retrieved their names with the command above) at these paths:

+       - `/bitnami/mariadb` for mariadb
+       - `/bitnami/ghost` for ghost

+    > NOTE: You might have to restart mariadb after restoring the backup.
+      Or possibly you might not be able to overwrite existing mariadb pod folder while it's running the mariadb command.
+      In case you cannot overwrite the existing mariadb folder, update `ghost-mariadb.yaml` and add [a command for the container to sleep](https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/#run-a-command-in-a-shell).
+      Changing the command should allow you to use `kubectl cp` and correctly overwrite the existing contents and after that just revert the sleep command and run `kubectl apply` on mariadb again.